ocielliottc/elite_orm_editor/README.md

 `Widget build(BuildContext context)`

-he default implementation uses a simple Scaffold wrapped by a WillPopScope.
+The default implementation uses a simple Scaffold wrapped by a WillPopScope.
 Override this in your child class if this implementation does not suit your needs.

 ## The EliteORMList class